hledger Quick Start¶

 $ touch 2020.journal

-A LEDGER_FILE environment variable, so you won't have to add -f FILE to every command:
+A LEDGER_FILE environment variable, so you won't have to type "-f ~/finance/2020.journal" with every command:

 $ echo "export LEDGER_FILE=~/finance/2020.journal" >> ~/.bashrc $ source ~/.bashrc

-Some optional directives, useful especially with non-english account names (replace the account names below with the names you will be using):
+Some optional directives, useful especially with non-english account names:

-$ cat > 2020.journal ; Declare top level accounts, setting their types and display order account assets ; type:A, things I own account liabilities ; type:L, things I owe account equity ; type:E, net worth, A - L account revenues ; type:R, money sources account expenses ; type:X, money sinks ; Declare commodities/currencies and their decimal mark, digit grouping, ; number of decimal places.. commodity $1000.00 commodity 1.000,00 EUR <CTRL-D> (paste the command & text above into the terminal, then press control-d)
+$ cat > 2020.journal ; Declare top level accounts, setting their types and display order; ; Replace these account names with yours; it helps commands like bs and is detect them. account assets ; type:A, things I own account liabilities ; type:L, things I owe account equity ; type:E, net worth or "total investment"; equal to A - L account revenues ; type:R, inflow categories; part of E, separated for reporting account expenses ; type:X, outflow categories; part of E, separated for reporting ; Declare commodities/currencies and their decimal mark, digit grouping, ; number of decimal places.. commodity $1000.00 commodity 1.000,00 EUR <CTRL-D> (paste the command & text above into the terminal, then press control-d)

 Version control, for tracking changes: